Azure/azure-osconfig/docs/architecture.md

 - Maintains an internal list of loaded modules/forked Module Hosts.
 - (only when modules are loaded in-process by manager) Persists state and if a particular module crashes too many times, decide to not load that module anymore and fail any MPI calls for.
 - When two or more Modules implementing the same components are present, decides which module to load/fork using version info reported by the modules.
-- Keeps a module loaded according to the respective module configuration either for the entire duration of the platform process or may decides to unload that module/stop the forked Module Host after a period of inactivity and reload/re-fork when a new request arrives.
+- Keeps a module loaded according to the respective module configuration either for the entire duration of the platform process or may decides to unload that module/stop the forked module Host after a period of inactivity and reload/re-fork when a new request arrives.
 - Keeps track of multiple parallel client MPI sessions.

 What the Module Manager does not do: